How to Grow Carolina Reaper Chili Peppers

 Water the soil

-The next step is to get the soil moist.
-Important, here, is that you don’t get the soil all wet.
-When watering the soil, and your chili plant, make sure your water the right amount and the right time.
+The next step is to moisten the soil.
+Important here is that you don’t get the soil all wet.
+When watering the soil and your chili plant, make sure you water the right amount and at the right time.

 Put the Seed in the Soil